-However, that said, while limited liability status provides valuable protection to directors, there are certain situations where the company status is disregarded and the ‘corporate veil is lifted’, leaving the person behind the veil in other words the director/shareholder responsible for paying the company’s debts.
+However, while limited liability status provides valuable protection to directors, there are certain situations where the company status is disregarded and the ‘corporate veil is lifted’, leaving the person behind the veil, (in other words the director/shareholder), responsible for paying the company’s debts.

 Directors become personally liable to contribute to the company’s assets and to help meet the deficit to unsecured creditors when they decide to continue to trade and in doing so worsen the company’s finances, rather than opting to put the company into liquidation straightaway.
 Put simply, the corporate veil can be lifted or pierced and all protections afforded by the veil are removed.
 Consequently, directors may face claims for ‘wrongful trading’ made against them personally and possibly even become disqualified for their actions.